 - 5. According to the information provided to the Venice Commission, the Draft Law was submitted to the Ukrainian Parliamentary Committee on Culture and Spirituality on 7 September 2010. - 6.
 According to the Explanatory Note accompanying the request, the adoption of such a law-as a framework law is needed to ensure effective implementation of Articles 3, 10, 11, 21, 22, 24 and 53 of the Constitution of Ukraine and to bring Ukraine's language-related legislation, as a matter of "urgent necessity", in compliance with applicable international standards.
 The Explanatory Note specifically mentions in this context the obligations resulting from the ratification of the European Charter for Regional or Minority Languages and states that, in the preparation of the Draft, "practically all the recommendations of the Council of Europe experts" have been taken into account. - 7.
 The Venice Commission notes that the Draft Law under consideration has engendered heated discussions in Ukraine and has raised strong criticism within various circles of the political sphere and the civil society.
 In particular, concern has been expressed with regard to the conformity of the Draft with the Ukrainian Constitution and its provisions regulating the position of the Ukrainian language as the State language of the country.
-Legal analysis/expert conclusions on the Draft have been provided by numerous stakeholders, such research institutes, high education establishments, but also research and expert departments of the parliament and the executive, including the Ministry of Justice and the Ministry of Education. - 8.
+Legal analysis/expert conclusions on the Draft have been provided by numerous stakeholders, such as research institutes, high education establishments, but also research and expert departments of the parliament and the executive, including the Ministry of Justice and the Ministry of Education. - 8.
 The Draft Law appears not to be on the 2010-2011 plenary agenda of the Verkhovna Rada.
-The Venice Commission has however been informed that several other language-related draft laws have been registered with the parliament and that a draft law on languages has also been elaborated by the Ministry of Culture and is under discussion within the Government.
+The Venice Commission has been informed that a draft law on languages has also been elaborated by the Ministry of Culture and is under discussion within the Government.